sadunanik/sadunanik.github.io/README.md

 # Looking for your first job as a Software Developer

-Tis is the README version
+This is the README version

 If you are starting your career in software development, the choices you make will determine your options in the future.
 I wanted to share my experiences for people looking to land their first job after graduation.